How To Say “Earth” In Different Languages

 Unsplash: Jim Desautels

-I don’t know about you but I know that there is something called a leap year that happens on planet Earth every four years.
-Leap year is special because every leap year there is an extra day in February.
-So that means a February on a leap year ends on February 29, not February 28.
-With that extra day, you can do anything you’ve been dreaming about like getting some extra cozy sleep, wandering around a flowery garden, or learning a new language by reading something interesting.
+I don’t know about you, but I know that there is something called a leap year that happens on planet Earth every four years.
+Leap years are special because there is an extra day in February—which means the month ends on February 29, not February 28.
+With that extra day, you can do anything you’ve been dreaming about, like getting some extra cozy sleep, wandering around a garden, or reading something interesting.

 • English: earth (urth)